AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 ### Testing

-Test-first, test after - just test!
+Test first, test after - just test!

 Ideally, we test-first and consistently use TDD.
 With the introduction of the new software structure, how to test should be clear.